pub-calculator-io/sales-tax-calculator/readme.md

-# Sales Tax Calculator WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# Sales Tax Calculator Widget for WordPress

 You can use our free sales tax calculator to determine the total cost of a product, including all fees and taxes.
 Also, be sure to check out the sales tax rates in various U.S. states.